Best, easy recipe for perfectly roasted pumpkin seeds…

 Not just the stuff the trick-or-treaters bring home.
-I’m talking about homemade Halloween treats: Mummy Pops, Pumpkin Chip Cookies, and of course I LOVE making a batch of salty, crunchy, golden brown, perfectly Roasted Pumpkin Seeds.
-Roasting pumpkin seeds is so easy!
+I’m talking about homemade Halloween treats; namely the ones that involve the pumpkin!
+Mmmm… I love everything about pumpkin season: pumpkin muffins, pumpkin cookies, pumpkin dip, and of course, pumpkin seeds.
+I LOVE making a batch of salty, crunchy, golden brown, perfectly Roasted Pumpkin Seeds.

 The hooligans and I whipped up a this batch of pumpkin seeds this morning, and they were heavenly.
 Mmmmm… my mouth’s watering again just thinking about it!
 Let’s get you started so you can make some of your own!

 for your convenience, this post contains affiliate links

 - olive oil (or butter, vegetable oil, canola oil etc.)